-- The practice had an induction programme for newly appointed non-clinical members of staff that covered such topics as safeguarding, infection prevention and control, fire safety, health and safety and confidentiality. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff e.g. for those reviewing patients with long-term conditions, administering vaccinations and taking samples for the cervical screening programme. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
+- The practice could demonstrate how they ensured role-specific training and updating for relevant staff e.g. for those reviewing patients with long-term conditions, administering vaccinations and taking samples for the cervical screening programme. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet these learning needs and to cover the scope of their work.
 This included ongoing support during sessions, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and facilitation and support for the revalidation of doctors.
-All staff had had an appraisal within the last 12 months. - Staff received training that included: safeguarding, fire procedures, basic life support and information governance awareness.
-Staff had access to and made use of e-learning training modules and in-house training.
+All staff had (or were scheduled to have) an appraisal within the next 12 months. - Staff received training that included: safeguarding, fire procedures, basic life support and information governance awareness.
+Staff had access to and made use of e-learning training modules and in-house training. - The practice management team told us that recruiting was a major problem at Thornbury Medical Centre and this has had a major impact on access for appointments.
+They have problems recruiting GP's for many years since a full time salaried GP left in December 2010 and at this time they could only replace with a part time salaried GP.
+The practice has had a vacancy for a Nurse Practitioner since October 2013 and a six session salaried GP vacancy since July 2014.
+The practice have advertised locally (intranet) and nationally with GP online but unfortunately they had no applicants apply for the GP post.
+A full time GP would be leaving the practice at the end of December 2015 but will be continuing as a locum for three days per week.
+The practice has arranged temporary cover for the other two days until March 2016.